SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 The first parameter in `angular.module()` defines the name of the module while the second parameter is an array of dependencies.

-Now, let's create a controller by adding the controller's constructor function to the module.
+Now, let's create a controller by registering the controller's constructor function to the module.

 **Task2.js**